CHEK1: Chk1 activation

 Chk1 is regulated by ATR through phosphorylation, forming the ATR-Chk1 pathway.
 This pathway recognizes single strand DNA (ssDNA) which can be a result of UV-induced damage, replication stress and inter-strand cross linking.
 Often ssDNA can be a result of abnormal replication during S phase through the uncoupling of replication enzymes helicase and DNA polymerase.
 These ssDNA structures attract ATR and eventually activates the checkpoint pathway.

 However, activation of Chk1 is not solely dependent on ATR, intermediate proteins involved in DNA replication are often necessary.
-Regulatory proteins such as replication protein A, Claspin, Tim/Tipin, Rad 17, TopBP1 may be involved to facilitate Chk1 activation.
+Regulatory proteins such as replication protein A, Claspin, Tim/Tipin, Rad17, TopBP1 may be involved to facilitate Chk1 activation.
 Additional protein interactions are involved to induce maximal phosphorylation of Chk1.
 Chk1 activation can also be ATR-independent through interactions with other protein kinases such as PKB/AKT, MAPKAPK and p90/RSK.

 Also, Chk1 has been shown to be activated by the Scc1 subunit of the protein cohesin, in zygotes.